Material Insights

 While commodity plastics are cost-effective, their performance can be enhanced through additives or compounding.
 For example, colorants, plasticizers, and stabilizers can be added to improve properties such as appearance, flexibility, or UV resistance.
 These modifications make commodity plastics more versatile and suitable for a wider range of applications.

-In some cases, blending materials can yield new polymers with properties that combine the benefits of multiple plastics.
+In some cases, blending polymers, a process that can yield co-polymers with properties that differ from the original plastics.
 For instance, PLA can be blended with additives to improve its heat resistance, making it suitable for more demanding environments.

 Applications in 3D Printing